anishrauniyar/EasySolutionMUM/README.md

 # EasySolutionMUM

-This is the repo containing the solution for the Maharishi University of Management (MUM) entrance exam that is written in Java Programming Language.
+This is the repo containing the solutions for the Maharishi University of Management (MUM) entrance exam that is written in Java Programming Language.

 The codes are easy and readable.